James Ramsden KC

-2023 - Present: Legal Director, Astraea Group Limited, London: Joe leads on several complex and high value commercial litigation cases.
+2023 - Present: Partner, Astraea Group Limited, London: Joe leads on several complex and high value commercial litigation cases.
 Typically, Joe advises clients on breach of contract, tortious actions, corporate disputes, and civil fraud.
 Joe has extensive experience of achieving successful outcomes for clients via alternative dispute resolution, such as mediation.

 Joe is the Lead Lawyer regarding Knowledge and Innovation at Astraea and is the driving force behind technology adoption, process improvements and efficiencies at the firm, including the increased use of AI.
 Joe is the firm’s Lead Lawyer for training and in the past year has been responsible for re-working the firm’s internal appraisal process and reviewing the firm’s overall training requirements; he is Training Principal for juniors.